Skip to Main Content

 Drone Operator Services

-Licensed aerial cinematography throughout South Korea, fully compliant with MOLIT/KOCA (Ministry of Land, Infrastructure and Transport) regulations.
+Licensed aerial cinematography across South Korea, fully compliant with MOLIT/KOCA (Ministry of Land, Infrastructure and Transport) rules.

-Drone filming in South Korea is regulated by MOLIT/KOCA (Ministry of Land, Infrastructure and Transport), which sets a maximum altitude of 150m and enforces no-fly zones around airports (5.5km radius), military installations, Seoul restricted areas.
-Required for drones over 250g via Drone One-Stop portal.
-Commercial filming permits typically require 4+ business days for aerial photography permit from Ministry of National Defense, making early planning essential for any production requiring aerial cinematography.
+Drone filming in South Korea is governed by MOLIT/KOCA (Ministry of Land, Infrastructure and Transport).
+The rules cap altitude at 150m.
+No-fly zones cover airports (5.5km radius), military sites, and off-limits parts of Seoul.
+Drones over 250g must be listed through the Drone One-Stop portal.
+Commercial permits usually need 4+ business days for an aerial photography permit from the Ministry of National Defense.
+Early planning is vital for any production shooting from the air.

-Our NeedAFixer network connects you with certified drone operators across South Korea who hold all required MOLIT/KOCA (Ministry of Land, Infrastructure and Transport) credentials and carry appropriate insurance.
-From sweeping establishing shots over Seoul to dynamic tracking moves across Busan, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Our NeedAFixer network links you with certified drone operators across South Korea.
+Each one holds every MOLIT/KOCA (Ministry of Land, Infrastructure and Transport) credential and carries proper insurance.
+From sweeping shots over Seoul to fast tracking moves across Busan, our operators pair skilled piloting with a cinematic eye.
+They keep full compliance at each location.

 ACT 01